theque5t/Detect4j/README.md

 1. Searches for targeted JVMs using target pattern (regex)
 2. Scan each JVM matching the target pattern by:
     a.
 Attaching to the JVM
     b.
-Loading an agent into the JVM that scans for Log4j classes in use
+Loading an agent into the JVM that scans for classes in use that match the target pattern (regex)
     c.
 Logging what it's doing and what it's finding
     d.
 Detach from the JVM
 3. Wait until the next scan interval